tea go bad

 Conclusion

-Tea is probably one of the oldest drinks known to the human race.
+Fresh tea is probably one of the oldest drinks known to the human race.
 If tea is made from natural plants dried by a quality method, then the pleasure of drinking is really precious.
 It will calm you down, relax you, cheer you up, and even warm you up when you are cold.
+Whether you like hot beverages or iced tea, it will satisfy your demands.

 Teas are durable products that can be used for up to a year after the expiration date.
 It will be drinkable even after that period, but the aroma will not be the same.
 Always store tea in a dark place at room temperature and do not expose it to moisture.